gmukoshi/Weekly-To-Do-List/README.md

 ## Features
 - Implementing HTML,CSS-styling
--Impelementing Javascript basics,recognizing of events,Manipulating of the DOM and commmunicating with the server.
+- Impelementing Javascript basics,recognizing of events,Manipulating of the DOM and commmunicating with the server.

 ## Technologies Used